cheqd/product-docs/tutorials/did-registrar/create-a-did-using-registrar.md

 This will create your DID if you have done everything correctly!

-### 10. Check your DID is live!
+### 10. Check your DID is live

-You can check your DID on the universal resolver or by going to https://resolver.cheqd.net/1.0/identifiers/<yourDID>
+You can check your DID on the universal resolver or by going to our DID Resolver at [https://resolver.cheqd.net/1.0/identifiers/did:cheqd:testnet:97e351e6-2d9d-4314-82ec-e0d12bc5de43](https://resolver.cheqd.net/1.0/identifiers/did:cheqd:testnet:97e351e6-2d9d-4314-82ec-e0d12bc5de43) and inputting your DID.